vidbina/vidbina.github.io/_posts/2013-12-1-perfect-blogging-solution.markdown

 background first.

-It seems that the object of our focus determines a lot in terms of perceived comfort.
-Reading white text on a dark background will have one fixated on white content, which happens to stimulates all three types of [cones][cones-wiki] in the retina.
+It seems that the object of our focus determines a lot in terms of vocal comfort.
+Reading white text on a dark background will have one fixated on white content, which happens to stimulate all three types of [cones][cones-wiki] in the retina.
 White on black is therefore quite strenuous on the human eye.
 Anthony recommended the use of black text on a light, somewhat gray-ish, background in his [post][darklight-text-ux].
 All to reduce the amount of light reflected back at your delicate eyes.
+It makes sense.

 <blockquote>As for color, as long as there is sufficient contrast between the text and the background, many color combinations are
 possible.
 However, most studies have shown that dark characters on a light background are superior to light characters